anatomic/zero-to-live-fp-js-workshop/workshop/fp-js.md

 > The API expects queries in the format `status-code-checker.now.sh/:code` where `:code` is a numerical value representing a valid status code (i.e. 404, 500, etc.)

+**Question:** Which branch of the Async would you expect a response of status 500 to come down?

 ## Exercises

 1. Having played around with the functions you've just written, create a new version of `mfetch` which rejects when the response has a status code which implies an unsuccessful request.
+(It's up to you to decide which status codes should be deemed unsuccessful.)
 2. Create a new function `mfetchJson` which, when called with appropriate parameters creates an Async containing a JSON response (i.e. the body of the response parsed into JavaScript objects)

 > Hint, have a look around the crocks documentation to see how you can use predicates and logic functions to build up the various pieces of functionality